Pachanga Diliman F.C.

-Pachanga Diliman Football Club is a Filipino association football club based in Diliman, Quezon City that played in the United Football League, the highest level of Philippine club football.
+Pachanga Diliman Football Club was a Filipino association football club based in Diliman, Quezon City that played in the United Football League, the highest level of Philippine club football.
 It was founded in 1998 as Pachanga Football Club by then owner Alfredo Razon Gonzalez.
 In 2012, Pachanga was sold to the owners of Diliman Football Club, who then merged the two clubs.
-The team is managed by John Gutierrez and is headed by coach Yuki Matsuda.

 History

 Founded in 1998, Pachanga is known for its participation in the 2011 PFF National Men's Club Championship where the club reached the semi-finals round of the competition.
 In the 2011 season, the club joined the 2011 UFL Cup where the club reached the quarter-finals before a disheartening 1-nil loss to Global F.C.
 They then entered the United Football League Division 2 as an expansion club.

 The club successfully earned the promotion to the 2013 UFL Division 1 after they won against Agila F.C.
 4–0.